scale_mixtime.RdThese are the default scales for mixtime vectors, which are usually used for

 A mixtime::duration giving the distance between temporal

 loops like "2 weeks", or "10 years".
-If both loops
+If both loops and time_loops are

-specified, time_loops
+specified, time_loops wins.

 The positioning of zoned time.
 If TRUE time is positioned uses the local/wall time (the default), otherwise time will be shown in with absolute/continuous UTC time.